jadesrochers/geomap/README.md

 #### There are preset US maps, and a generic base map -
 I set up the projection/scaling for some UsMap setups, but there is also
-a generic BaseMap that can be used so long as you pass projection fcn as well.
+a generic BaseMap that can be used for custom maps.
 1. UsCounty
 This map does US Counties and state outlines.
 2. UsState